Approval and Maintenance of Higher Education Courses Procedure

 Responsibilities

-• Provost (as the Approval Authority) is responsible for monitoring the implementation, outcomes and scheduled review of this procedure.
+• The Deputy Vice-Chancellor (Global, Engagement and Quality) (as the Approval Authority) is responsible for monitoring the implementation, outcomes and scheduled review of this procedure.

-• Chair, Curriculum Committee (as the Document Owner) is responsible for maintaining the content of this procedure as delegated by the Provost.
+• Chair, Curriculum Committee (as the Document Owner) is responsible for maintaining the content of this procedure as delegated by the Approval Authority.

 Implementation

-The Approval and Maintenance of Award Courses (Higher Education) Procedure is to be implemented throughout the University via:
+The Approval and Maintenance of Higher Education Courses Procedure is to be implemented throughout the University via:

-• An Announcement Notice under 'FedNews' website and through the University Policy - 'Recently Approved Documents' webpage to alert the University-wide community of the approved Procedure;
+• An Announcement Notice in 'FedNews', FedEngage and through the University Policy - 'Recently Approved Documents' webpage to alert the University-wide community of the approved Procedure;

 • Inclusion on the University Policy, Procedure and Forms website; and/or